 - All union contracts contain appropriate affirmative action language.

-Staff members in all Human Resources offices play an important role in ensuring that potential and current employees with disabilities have equal access to information about vacancies.
+Staff members in all Human Resource offices play an important role in ensuring that potential and current employees with disabilities have equal access to information about vacancies.
 Individuals with disabilities are considered for employment and promotion on an equal basis as individuals without disabilities.

 The Office of Human Resources has principal responsibility for outreach and recruitment of individuals with disabilities.